Nothing but Love World Tour

-The Nothing but Love World Tour was the tenth and final concert tour by American recording artist Whitney Houston.
+The Nothing but Love World Tour was the tenth and final concert tour by American singer Whitney Houston.
 It was her first major tour in almost a decade and was used to promote her seventh studio album I Look to You released in 2009.

-Prior to Houston performing two dates in Russia mid-December 2009, the official tour started on February 6, 2010, in Asia; also visiting Australia and Europe.
-The tour was the 34th highest-earning of 2010, grossing over $36 million with 48 to 50 shows performed.
+After Houston performed two dates in Russia during mid-December 2009, the official tour started on February 6, 2010, in Asia.
+Also visiting Australia and Europe, the tour was the 34th highest-earning of 2010, grossing over $36 million with 48 to 50 shows performed.

 Background

 The tour was announced on October 12, 2009, on Houston's official website.
 By way of introduction, she stated:

 This is my first full tour since the My Love Is Your Love tour and I am so excited to be performing for my fans around the world after all this time.
 I am putting together a great show and cannot wait to perform the songs from my new album 'I Look To You', along with some of your favorites.

 The tour began with two rehearsal dates in Russia, under an unadvertised title.
 At the end of the rehearsal, the tour's title was changed to "Nothing But Love World Tour" with an "official" commencement in February 2010.
 Houston explained the meaning behind her tour's title is how she overcame her tough times.
 "I chose this title because what I had under any circumstance was love […] I wouldn't have overcome tough time without my mom and my daughter.
 My daughter is especially like a friend who supported me and stayed with me at the studio when I was working on the album."